ENCCS/julia-for-hpc/content/MPI.rst

    MPI.jl can use either a JLL-provided MPI library, which can be automatically installed when installing MPI.jl, or a system-provided MPI backend.
 Normally the latter option is appropriate on an HPC cluster.

+.. parameter:: MPI configuration2

+   MPI.jl can use either a JLL-provided MPI library, which can be automatically installed when installing MPI.jl, or a system-provided MPI backend.
+Normally the latter option is appropriate on an HPC cluster.